 Want to enjoy all the advantages of using images in email campaigns?
 Want to understand how to build an email using responsive design and get to know how to embed pictures in your SendPulse emails?
-This article is to meet your expectations, so keep reading.
+This article will meet your expectations and answer your questions, so keep reading.

 - Why images matter

-- How to embed images in your emails in SendPulse
+- How to embed images in your emails with SendPulse

 - Essentials you should pay attention to